 What to Do If You’ve Been Hurt on Someone Else’s Property

 Experiencing the trauma of an accident can leave you shocked and wondering what to do.
-Here are some steps to take after you have been injured on someone else’s property:
+Here are some steps to take after you have sustained injuries on someone else’s property:

-- Seek medical attention.
+Seek medical attention.
 Accept emergency medical treatment and transport if necessary.
 Even if you don’t go to the emergency room, be sure to get a thorough medical exam as soon as possible.
-Keep up with your treatment plan as directed by your doctors, and hold on to all medical documentation, including bills.
+Keep up with your treatment plan as your doctors direct, and hold on to all medical documentation, including bills.

-- Contact a lawyer.
-Speak with a Florida premises liability attorney as soon as possible.
+Contact a lawyer.
+Speak with a Florida premises liability lawyer as soon as possible.
 The attorneys at Brooks Law Group can help you to decide your next step.